xwirkijowski/pnyx/README.md

 Built with modern JavaScript and packaged in both CommonJS and ES Modules formats for seamless integration.

 > **Fun fact:** Made in under 3 hours, based on the premise of my existing configuration loader snippet from [NiceBadge](https://github.com/xwirkijowski/nicebadge).

+Why **Pnyx**?
+Just as the ancient Athenians gathered on the Pnyx hill to debate, establish laws, and bring order to their city, this library serves as the assembly point for your application's configuration.
+Define your essential settings and rules – the "laws" – within a clear schema, and `pnyx` ensures they are correctly gathered, validated, and assembled into the stable, foundational configuration your application needs to operate decisively.

 ## Features
 - 🪶 **Super Tiny** — Runtime size of ~4.7KB, 17.5KB total artifact size.